wizecore/graylog2-output-jdbc/README.md

 ## Providing JDBC driver

 Graylog does not ship with JDBC drivers.
-You must add your driver JAR manually to plugins and **update** graylog-output-jdbc-2.5.1.jar accordingly.
+You must add your driver JAR manually to plugins folder and **update** graylog-output-jdbc-2.5.1.jar accordingly.

 Add following line to graylog2-output-jdbc-2.5.1.jar/META-INF/MANIFEST.MF